jetbrains-academy/sql-course/Lesson5/task1/task.md

 | AVG      | Finds the average of values in the input list                   |

-Aggregate functions can be used in `SELECT` clause (and also in some other clauses) and it is important to understand the logical model of calculating them, that it, how do they work from the user perspective.
+Aggregate functions can be used in `SELECT` clause (and also in some other clauses) and it is important to understand the logical model of calculating them, that is, how do they work from the user perspective.

 First, let's look how do we build the list of input values.
 While it is tempting to write something like `SELECT SUM(1, 2, 3)`, hoping to get the sum `1+2+3`, in reality things are more complicated.